gerhynes/scala-notes/README.md

 List(1,2,3,3,3).distinct // List(1,2,3)
 ```

-`sorted` returns a new `List` with the elements sorted acording to their given order.
+`sorted` returns a new `List` with the elements sorted according to their given order.

 `sortBy` returns a new `List` with the elements sorted by a specified criteria.
 You can combine multiple criteria using a tuple.
 The first criteria has precedence over the second and so on.